 “According to the [Korean International Trade Association] KITA, the two countries have complementary trade structures — with Colombia producing raw materials and Korea making industrial goods — that can be harmonized for bilateral commerce and export to third markets.
 With a population of 48 million – the third-largest in Central and Latin America after Brazil and Mexico – Colombia is a growing country with a young, well-educated and rising middle class”, the report detailed.

-And as the Korea Times reported, “Korea’s exports to Columbia totaled $1.1 Billion last year, while imports marked $800 million.”
+And as the Korean Times reported, “Korea’s exports to Columbia totalled $1.1 Billion last year, while imports marked $800 million.”
 Korea is currently the world’s 11th largest economy, while Colombia is the world’s 31st largest.